evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 }
 ```

-Here we create a method `hiThere` that simply returns a greeting text.
-Notice that we marked the method as **public** in order to make it accessible to the library users.
+Here we create a function `hiThere` that simply returns a greeting text.
+Notice that we marked the function as **public** in order to make it accessible to the library users.

 #### 4) Create the Package.swift file for the library